Saturday, January 22, 2022 - 7:30 p.m.

-An Evening With GREGORY PORTER has been rescheduled again to SATURDAY, SEPTEMBER 25, 2021
+An Evening With GREGORY PORTER has been POSTPONED to Saturday, January 22, 2022.

-If you have previously purchased tickets for the June 27, 2020 or June 25, 2021 performance at the Koger Center for the Arts we ask that you retain the tickets as they will be valid for the new date of SEPTEMBER 25, 2021.
+If you have previously purchased tickets for the June 27, 2020 or June 25, 2021, or September 25, 2021 performance at the Koger Center for the Arts we ask that you retain the tickets as they will be valid for the new date of SATURDAY, JANUARY 22, 2022.

 To obtain a refund please include your name and contact information and mail your tickets to the Koger Center box office at: